anhdanggit/volatility-garch-VaR/README.md

-# garch_VaR
+# Volatility Modeling: GARCH and Value-at-Risk

 Simulate and estimate volatility by GARCH with/without leverage, riskmetriks.
 VaR compute and test on VaR Violation.
-These codes use the package `rugarch` for Volatitly models
+These codes use the package `rugarch` for Volatitly models.

 **Code files**
 1. `Financial_Econometrics.R`: clean, summarize, and plot the daily return data